skypjack/entt/README.md

 As it stands right now, `EnTT` is just fast enough for my requirements if compared to my first choice (it was already amazingly fast actually).<br/>
-Here is a comparision between the two (both of them compiled with GCC 7.2.0 on a Dell XPS 13 out of the mid 2014):
+Here is a comparison between the two (both of them compiled with GCC 7.2.0 on a Dell XPS 13 out of the mid 2014):

 | Benchmark | EntityX (compile-time) | EnTT |